microsoft/UFO/README.md

 ###  Step 4 🎥: Execution Logs

-You can find the screenshots taken and request and reponse logs in the following folder:
+You can find the screenshots taken and request & reponse logs in the following folder:
 ```
 ./ufo/logs/<your_task_name>/
 ```